PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **What is it?**

 Onedrive is a core part of the University’s current Office 365 ecosystem.
 Access it from the 365 [Dashboard](https://www.office365.ed.ac.uk/) and view it as a network drive similarly to DataStore.
-[This](https://www.ed.ac.uk/information-services/computing/comms-and-collab/office365/onedrive-for-business/how-to-access-onedrive-for-business) is a useful link if you have any difficulty with this.
+More information available [here](https://www.ed.ac.uk/information-services/computing/comms-and-collab/office365/onedrive-for-business/how-to-access-onedrive-for-business).
 In principle, users can keep up to 1Tb of files in OneDrive and many researchers find it a practical place for keeping data while they are actively working on it due to its integration with university email, Teams and SharePoint, etc.

+**However, OneDrive is not an appropriate place for keeping the ‘primary’ or  ‘golden copy’ of your research data\!**

+When researchers and students move on from Edinburgh university or change roles, their OneDrive folder is irrevocably deleted.
+There have been instances of data loss through the practice of keeping data on OneDrive. **Please do not do this\!**

 ![](/assets/images/onedrive_sharepoint.png)

-**However, OneDrive is not an appropriate place for keeping the ‘primary’ or  ‘golden copy’ of research data\!** When researchers move on from the university their OneDrive gets deleted.
-There have been instances of data loss through the practice of keeping data on OneDrive.
-Please do not do this\!

 ## DataShare